 Report message add-in

 The Report Message add-in in Outlook (on Desktop and Mobile App) and Outlook Web Access allows users to report suspicious messages such as phishing and spam emails to ICT to help improve filtering of these messages through the College spam filter.
+For more information on avoiding email scams, visit our Avoiding scams and malware web page.

 How to report a message in Outlook